souradipp76/ReadMeReady/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/doc_generator.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/ReadMeReady.git`
-- Enter the directory `cd doc_generator`
+- Enter the directory `cd ReadMeReady`
-- Add upstream repo `git remote add upstream https://github.com/souradipp76/doc_generator`
+- Add upstream repo `git remote add upstream https://github.com/souradipp76/ReadMeReady`

 ## Setting up your own virtual environment